dylanwebbc/GolfPredictionModel/README.txt

   Create a new csv file with a single column titled "Name" and copy and paste field data from pgatour.com into that column
     (names will be pasted in the form "last, first" and later automatically formatted to "first last") Run predictionModel from the golfpredictionmodel.py file
-    (arguments: name of the csv file of names, year, tournament ID) Manually fill any missing values (marked by 0s) for betting odds in the prediction_rf.csv file Run golfgammapoisson.R
+    (arguments: name of the csv file of names, tournament ID, year, boolean for weighting by past year) Manually fill any missing values (marked by 0s) for betting odds in the prediction_rf.csv file Run golfgammapoisson.R